tedstetzel/Item-Importer/README.md

     $ npm install

 ## Setup
-- You will need to supply an email address, API key and domain in the lines 5, 6, and 7 of index.js.
+- You will need to supply an email address, API key and domain in lines 5, 6, and 7 of index.js
 ```
 const domain = 'YOUR_DOMAIN';
 const userName = 'YOUR_EMAIL';